dabit3/full-stack-react-native-appsync-workshop/README.md

 ## Multiple Serverless Environments

-Now that we have our API up & running, what would happen if we wanted to update our API but wanted to test it out without it affecting our existing version?
+Now that we have our API up & running, what if we wanted to update our API but wanted to test it out without it affecting our existing version?

 To do so, we can create a clone of our existing environment, test it out, & then deploy & test the new resources.